5.14 Non-Mendelian Inheritance

 Incomplete Dominance

-Another relationship that may occur between alleles for the same gene is .
+Another relationship that may occur between alleles for the same gene is incomplete dominance.
 This occurs when the dominant allele is not completely dominant.
 In this case, an intermediate phenotype results in heterozygotes who inherit both alleles.
 Generally, this happens when the two alleles for a given gene both produce proteins, but one protein is not functional.
 As a result, the heterozygote individual produces only half the amount of normal protein as is produced by an individual who is homozygous for the normal allele.

 An example of incomplete dominance in humans is Tay Sachs disease.
-The normal allele for the gene in this case produces an that is responsible for breaking down .
+The normal allele for the gene in this case produces an enzyme that is responsible for breaking down lipids.
 A defective allele for the gene results in the production of a nonfunctional enzyme.
 Heterozygotes who have one normal and one defective allele produce half as much functional enzyme as the normal homozygote, and this is enough for normal development.
 Homozygotes who have only defective allele, however, produce only nonfunctional enzyme.
 This leads to the accumulation of lipids in the brain starting in utero, which causes significant brain damage.
 Most individuals with Tay Sachs disease die at a young age, typically by the age of five years.

 5.14.2 Incomplete dominance of hair.